1Password/scim-examples/beta/azure-container-apps/ReadMe.md

 4. Define variables for the deployment using the following example in the Cloud Shell, _(using the bash or PowerShell syntax for the commands)_.

-    > **Note**
-    >
-    >The ConAppName can contain lowercase letters, numerals, and hyphens.
+    > **Note:** The ConAppName can contain lowercase letters, numerals, and hyphens.
 It must be between 2 and 32 characters long, and cannot start or end with a hyphen.
     >
     > The location utilizes the name field of the `az account list-locations` command.
     > Not all Azure locations support Conatiner Apps.
 See [supported regions for Azure Container Apps](https://azure.microsoft.com/en-ca/explore/global-infrastructure/products-by-region/?regions=all&products=container-apps)
-    >

     Update the values in a text editor before pasting it into the terminal, (If you have an existing Resource Group you want to use, specify the name in the ResourceGroup variable below):